-- Whether the threat is toward an employee or tenant other than the victim of domestic violence, dating violence, sexual assault or stalking. - Whether the threat is a physical danger beyond a speculative threat - Whether the threat is likely to happen within an immediate time frame - Whether the threat to other tenants or employees can be eliminated in some other way, such as by helping the victim relocate to a confidential location or seeking a legal remedy to prevent the perpetrator from acting on the threat
+- Whether the threat is toward an employee or tenant other than the victim of domestic violence, dating violence, sexual assault or stalking. - Whether the threat is a physical danger beyond a speculative threat - Whether the threat is likely to happen within an immediate time frame - Whether the threat to other tenants or employees can be eliminated in some other way, such as by helping the victim relocate to a confidential location or seeking a legal remedy to prevent the perpetrator from acting on the threat related to the disability.

-If the participant wishes to contest OHCD's determination that they are an actual and imminent threat to other tenants or employees, the participant may do so as part of the informal hearing.

-If the participant who threatens to commit or commits a violent act against another asserts that the threat or act is due to a mental disability and requests a reasonable accommodation in lieu of termination, if OHCD will determine whether the behavior is related to the disability.
 If so, upon the family's request, the OHCD will determine whether alternative measures are appropriate as a reasonable accommodation.
 The OHCD will only consider accommodations that can reasonably be expected to address the behavior that is the basis of the proposed termination of assistance.
 See Chapter 2 for a discussion of reasonable accommodations.

+If the participant wishes to contest OHCD's determination that he or she is an actual and imminent threat to other tenants or employees, the participant may do so as part of the informal hearing.

+If the participant who threatens to commit or commits a violent act against another asserts that the threat or act is due to a mental disability and requests a reasonable accommodation in lieu of termination, if OHCD will determine whether the behavior is